Samuel Pepys: Sexual relations

 Propriety did not prevent him from engaging in a number of extramarital liaisons with various women that were chronicled in his diary, often in some detail when relating the intimate details.
 The most dramatic of these encounters was with Deborah Willet, a young woman engaged as a companion for Elisabeth Pepys.
 On 25 October 1668, Pepys was surprised by his wife as he embraced Deb Willet; he writes that his wife "coming up suddenly, did find me imbracing the girl con [with] my hand sub [under] su [her] coats; and endeed I was with my main [hand] in her cunny.
 I was at a wonderful loss upon it and the girl also...."
 Following this event, he was characteristically filled with remorse, but (equally characteristically) continued to pursue Willet after she had been dismissed from the Pepys household.
 Pepys also had a habit of fondling the breasts of his maid Mary Mercer while she dressed him in the morning.

 Pepys may also have dallied with a leading actress of the Restoration period, Mary Knep.
 "Mrs Knep was the wife of a Smithfield horsedealer, and the mistress of Pepys"—or at least "she granted him a share of her favours".
 Scholars disagree on the full extent of the Pepys/Knep relationship, but much of later generations' knowledge of Knep comes from the diary.
 Pepys first met Knep on 6 December 1665.
 He described her as "pretty enough, but the most excellent, mad-humoured thing, and sings the noblest that I ever heard in my life."
 He called her husband "an ill, melancholy, jealous-looking fellow" and suspected him of abusing his wife.
 Knep provided Pepys with backstage access and was a conduit for theatrical and social gossip.
 When they wrote notes to each other, Pepys signed himself "Dapper Dickey", while Knep was "Barbry Allen" (a popular song that was an item in her musical repertory).

-Pepys's reference to purchasing the pornographic book L'Escole des Filles appears to be the first English reference to pornography.
-He writes in his diary that it was a "mighty lewd book," and burned it after reading it.
+Pepys' reference to purchasing the pornographic book L'Escole des Filles appears to be the first English reference to pornography.
+He writes in his diary that it was a "mighty lewd book", and burned it after reading it.

+Much of Pepys' behaviour towards women, which he cataloged himself in his diary, would today be considered sexual harassment, sexual assault, and rape.
+Despite his kindness and emotional loyalty towards some women in his life, Pepys ultimately believed men were entitled to the bodies of girls and women.
+Kate Loveman of Cambridge University describes this belief: "[In his diary] Pepys's sexual language of being 'kind', 'touching', and 'tumbling' emphasized his indulgence and playfulness, while masking coercion and violence; meanwhile, [his victim] Lane's claims of assault he regarded as exemplifying a woman's 'falseness', not because he thought there had been no violence, but because she had no moral right to protest."